shiplu/mars-rover/README.md

 Here S is the state of the rover.
 It can be any of `OPERATIONAL` or `STOPPED`.

-*Note*: Even though `ERROR` is a valid state, it doens't lead the rover to the plateau.
+*Note*: Even though `ERROR` is a valid state, it doesn't lead the rover to the plateau.
 Hence in the output it's not shown.

 Sample Output
 -------------